american citizen greatness

 U.S. Foreign Labor Levy Legislative Proposal

-The U.S. Foreign Labor Levy proposal establishes a 4-Pillar, 4-Tier Salary Framework targeting ~32.3 million documented non-citizen workers and students across all U.S. industries.
+The U.S. Foreign Labor Levy proposal establishes a 4-Pillar, 4-Tier Salary Framework targeting ~32.6 million documented non-citizen workers and students across all U.S. industries (latest estimates as of January 2026).

-Its primary goal is to rebalance corporate incentives toward hiring U.S. citizens by removing the profit advantage of relying on foreign labor.
+Its primary goal is to rebalance corporate incentives toward hiring qualified U.S. citizen workers by removing the profit advantage of relying on legal non-citizen labor.
 The framework applies tiered levies that:

 • Eliminate wage-based cost advantages for hiring non-citizen workers and students,